grauPuche/_jekyllsite/README.md

 The first thing has to be getting used to new workflow and software, this is being done with **Code Visual Studio**.
 I'm using it due to its capavilities as a debugger and connection to gitHub.

+### set-up

+I need to understand mnost of Jekyll and how it works, so I need/want to set it in a VPS as it is part of my one of my classes.

+Said VPS is partialy already set up, it has configurations for a _ Basic Server_ using _node.js_